The Cairngorms Up-Close: Gallery

 Where and when encountered: Grantown-on-Spey on 30 August 2024

 About: Insects belonging to this species can be found throughout much of Great Britain.
-They are encountered on a range of trees, especially hazel, hawthorns, and oaks, but others including limes.
+They are encountered on a range of trees, especially hazel, hawthorns, and oaks, but others including ash and limes.
 The rarity of males has led to speculation that the species might reproduce parthenogenetically.

 Capsus ater